alexis-menendez/Inner-Orbit/instructions/file-tree.md

 │   │   │   │
 │   │   │   ├── journal/
 │   │   │   │   ├── dev/
+│   │   │   │   │    ├── DevelopConstellations.tsx
-│   │   │   │   │    └── DevelopConstellations.tsx
+│   │   │   │   │    └── *these are dev files that will never be viewed on the site...*
 │   │   │   │   │
 │   │   │   │   ├──  Constellation.tsx
 │   │   │   │   ├──  ConstellationLogic.tsx